dlarosa/bower-packages-asp-net-5/README.md

 # bower-packages-asp-net-5
-Application for the 'Managing Bower Packages in ASP.NET 5' article
+Playing with Bower packages and ASP.NET 5